An Official Statistics Publication for Scotland 16 November 2022.

-Covid related public health measures in the justice system had rapid and substantial impacts on the prison population in 2020-21, according to Official Statistics published by the Chief Statistician today.
+Justice system responses to Covid related public health measures continued to impact the Scottish prison population in 2021-22 according to statistics published by the Chief Statistician today.

 As the recently published National Statistics on Criminal Proceedings in Scotland 2020-21 have already shown, reduced court capacity over the pandemic had significant impacts on volumes of court proceedings, the mix of cases able to proceed in court, and associated sentencing outcomes.
 The prison population figures released today reflect these and other Covid impacts on the justice system.